bessey/bt-elixir/README.md

 - Dropped / timeout connection recovery
 - Get working as a script
 - Rearchitect focussing on one piece per peer
+- Respond to requests for blocks (actually seed!)

 ## To Do

+- Assemble the pieces into an actual file
 - Store pieces in ETS / DETS / Mnesia
 - Listen for incoming connections
-- Respond to requests for blocks (actually seed!)
 - Send have / cancel on completion of piece
 - Web UI